 Diana took a deep breath before calling home.
 Her mom answered after the three longest rings ever.

 “They’re at the hideaway.
 They seem fine.
 They’re asleep.”
-Diana instinctively bent and peeked into the cave, though it was pointless to try to see through the black.
+Diana bent and peeked into the cave, though it was pointless to try to see through the black.

 Her mother sighed and then continued, “And your father—anything?”